About FlashAlert on Twitter:

-Deputies from the Benton County Sheriff's Office are continuing to investigate a two-vehicle injury motor vehicle crash that occurred on Highway 20, at the intersection of Circle Blvd, just outside the Corvallis City Limits.
-The crash resulted in serious injuries for both drivers and the arrest of one of the drivers on several charges.
+Deputies from the Benton County Sheriff's Office are continuing to investigate a single vehicle injury motor vehicle crash that occurred less than a mile east of Corvallis last Saturday night.
+The crash resulted in serious injuries to one person and minor injuries to another person.
+Alcohol and speed were factors in the crash.